aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Execution_-_Warning_Not_Initia.rst

      - In a developer system same as Warning_handle, in a deployment system same as Off

 Notice that identifiers that are not initialized are set to their default.

 **Note**

-*	If you set this option to "Off" or "Warning", the data of not initialized identifiers is automatically set to their default value.
+*	If you set this option to 'Off' or 'Warning', the data of not initialized identifiers is automatically set to their default value.
-*	With the option Maximal Number of Warnings Reported you can set the maximal number of warnings that are shown in errors/warnings and message window.
+*	With the option **Maximal Number of Warnings Reported** you can set the maximal number of warnings that are shown in errors/warnings and message window.

 **Learn more about**